 - Usually a new hot water cylinder will need to be installed so space is required to house this.

-It is usually a good idea to get a professional installer to view your house to check if your roof is suitable and also to check how efficient your panels will be.
 There may be too many trees or other types of shading around your house to provide a return on your investment.

 Solar water heating can also be combined with solar PV panels if roof space allows.
 This means that some of the electricity generated from the solar PV panels can be used to top up the solar heated water to the temperature required.
-This combination of panels is the most efficient way of generating your energy requirements.